Kowser/Javascript_Portfolio/README.md

 Javascript Portfolio
 ====================
 A selection of Javascript/jQuery and HTML/CSS works developed during my time at Epicodus.
-There are for more projects than we were able to fully finish, starting a new project almost daily.
+There are far more projects than we were able to fully finish, starting a new project almost daily.
 Pair-Programming & Test Driven Development are the foundational basis of each project.

 All projects collectively share the same bootstrap framework files.